handsontable/handsontable/examples/templates/angular/README.md

 ## License

-This wrapper is released under the MIT license.
+This example is released under the MIT license.

 Copyrights belong to Handsoncode sp. z o.o.